 The Beginning: Power Rangers to Primetime Emmys and Beyond

 Bolden began her broadcast television and digital career at ABC Family Channel/Disney, working on such programming as the ubiquitous Power Rangers series.
 She holds a Bachelor of Arts degree in Communications from San Diego State University, which appointed her to the School of Journalism and Media Studies Advisory Board in 2022.
 She is also a graduate of the renowned African American Board Leadership Institute (AABLI).

 I jumped into the digital arena years ago largely to help our entertainment industry redefine ‘television’ as the programming itself – the content, not just the physical flat screens or ‘TV sets’ that sat in our living rooms.

 Now, with the emergence of 5G networks and IoT (internet of things)-driven smart environments unlocking seemingly infinite ways to produce, deliver and consume all kinds of media, shaping what this very near-future of information and entertainment looks like is pretty exciting.

-In 2009, the San Francisco Bay Area native played a key role in creating Emmys.com (the Television Academy’s first consumer-facing website).
+Following her Disney years, the San Francisco Bay Area native played a key role in creating Emmys.com (the Television Academy’s first consumer-facing website) in 2009.

 Later that year, Bolden pitched and launched the Emmy Publications video/film production division—wowing viewers with rare, candid, behind-the-scenes moments in the Emmy Bash Photo Splash video series with such stars as Jon Cryer of Two and a Half Men; Breaking Bad faves Bryan Cranston and Aaron Paul; Ed O’Neill, Sofia Vergara and the entire Modern Family ensemble; the beloved Loretta Devine of Grey’s Anatomy; Jon Stewart; Justin Timberlake and more.